-You can use these ideas for taking amazing seascapes and photos of people on the beach with the photography equipment you already have.
+You can use these ideas for taking amazing seascapes, wildlife photos, candid photos of your kids playing, and portraits on the beach with the photography equipment you already have.

 Part I gives you the advice on the gear you use and specific tips that will dramatically improve your creativity with your photography.

 Part II will give you tips on portrait photography on the beach.
 Let's face it, finding out how to take great beach photos begins with equipment.
 Let's dive in with what photography gear is needed and what camera settings are best.